 The District also participates in the National Assessment of Educational Progress (NAEP) in random samples in grades 4, 6 and 8 and Idaho Reading Indicator (IRI) in grades K-3.
 Additionally, all high school students in grades 09-11 will take the Preliminary Scholastic Aptitude Test (PSAT) and students in grade 11 will take the Scholastic Aptitude Test (SAT) and/or American College Testing (ACT) as part of our district's efforts to promote a culture of college and career preparedness.

 As another component of a comprehensive assessment plan, District end-of-course assessments are in place in the five core areas of Language Arts, Math, Social Studies, Science, and Health, based on the District's adopted curricula.
-Ongoing development and revision of these tests continues to provide important "benchmarking" information that will enable students, parents, and teachers to accurately monitor student growth toward the state exiting standards.
+Ongoing development and revision of these tests continue to provide important "benchmarking" information that will enable students, parents, and teachers to accurately monitor student growth toward the state exiting standards.

 Additionally, teachers employ a variety of informal classroom assessment techniques to provide an ongoing picture of student growth in knowledge, skills, and reasoning.
 Quizzes and end-of-unit tests ensure progress is being monitored and instruction can be adjusted as needed.
 Other assessment methods may include student portfolios, projects, and presentations.